sympy/sympy/doc/src/guides/contributing/deprecations.md

 Backwards incompatible API changes should not be made lightly.
 Any backwards compatibility break means that users will need to fix their code.
-Whenever you want to make a change, you should consider whether this is worth the pain for users.
-Users that have to update their code to match new APIs with every SymPy release will become frustrated with the library, and may go seek a more stable alternative.
+Whenever you want to make a breaking change, you should consider whether this is worth the pain for users.
+Users who have to update their code to match new APIs with every SymPy release will become frustrated with the library, and may go seek a more stable alternative.
 Consider whether the behavior you want can be done in a way that is compatible with existing APIs.
 New APIs do not necessarily need to completely supplant old ones.
-It is possible for old APIs to exist alongside newer, better designed ones without removing them.
+It is sometimes possible for old APIs to exist alongside newer, better designed ones without removing them.
 For example, the newer {ref}`solveset <solveset>` API was designed to be a superior replacement for the older {ref}`solve <solvers>` API.
 But the older `solve()` function remains intact and is still supported.

 It is important to try to be cognizant of API design whenever adding new functionality.
 Try to consider what a function may do in the future, and design the API in a way that it can do so without having to make a breaking change.
-For example, if you add a property to an object `A.attr`, it is impossible to later convert that property into a method `A.attr()` so that it can take arguments except by doing so in a backwards incompatible way.
+For example, if you add a property to an object `A.attr`, it is impossible to later convert that property into a method `A.attr()` so that it can take arguments, except by doing so in a backwards incompatible way.
 If you are unsure about your API design for a new functionality, one option is to mark the new functionality as explicitly private or as experimental.